lit/lit.dev/packages/lit-dev-content/site/docs/components/lifecycle.md

 ## External lifecycle hooks: controllers and decorators

-In addition to component classes implementing lifecycle callbacks, external code, such as [decorators](/docs/components/decorators/) may need to hook a component's lifecycle.
+In addition to component classes implementing lifecycle callbacks, external code, such as [decorators](/docs/components/decorators/) may need to hook into a component's lifecycle.

 Lit offers two concepts for external code to integrate with the reactive update lifecycle: `static addInitializer()` and `addController()`: